ThadMartin/questions/README.txt

 On the next lines, the first entry is the question number.
 The second entry is the condition.
 The third entry is the type of question.
 The question type is case sensitive.
 Currently the valid question types are: numberline, wordFill, numberFill, instruction, picture, multipleChoice, speech, and branchOut.

 The fourth entry is the time limit.
-A time limit of -1 (or any number not greater than 0) means there is no time limit.
+A picture could be displayed for 600 milliseconds by making this entry 0.600 A time limit of -1 (or any number not greater than 0) means there is no time limit.

 If the time runs out, the answer is "Time ran out. " followed by anything the user entered without pushing the submit button.